bkvogel/kumozu/README.md

 Add deconvolutional layers and examples.

+Add RNN/LSTM examples.
+Add a general class to automatically replicate a time slice node into an RNN.

+Improve documentation.

-Add GPU support at some point.
+Add GPU support at some point if it can be done without violating the "keep it simple and platform agnostic" design principle.